vmware-archive/vsphere-storage-for-kubernetes/documentation/minio.md

 **Create Minio StatefulSet**

 A StatefulSet provides a deterministic name and a unique identity to each pod, making it easy to deploy stateful distributed applications.
-To launch distributed Minio you need to pass drive locations as parameters to the minio server command.
-Then, you’ll need to run the same command on all the participating pods.
+To launch distributed Minio user need to pass drive locations as parameters to the minio server command.
+Then the user need to run the same command on all the participating pods.
 StatefulSets offer a perfect way to handle this requirement.
 This is the Statefulset description.

 ```